MY Ady Gil: 2008

 The boat experienced problems with the autopilot two days after departure, and then on 30 April the lift pump of the starboard engine became blocked.
 However, although some time was lost, the boat arrived at the Azores slightly ahead of schedule for the world record attempt and with all technical problems apparently solved.

 The next two legs went without any major problems and the crew managed to bypass a big backlog of ships in the Panama Canal.
-On day 22 about half way to Hawaii, a severe vibration caused them to stop and after Bethune went under the boat in the dark with a torch to investigate, he discovered that some nylon netting was entangled in one prop and had to be removed.
+On day 22 about halfway to Hawaii, a severe vibration caused them to stop and after Bethune went under the boat in the dark with a torch to investigate, he discovered that some nylon netting was entangled in one prop and had to be removed.

 Shortly after leaving Palau on day 34, Earthrace struck submerged debris which sheared two blades off the port propeller and bent the drive shaft.
 This necessitated a return to Palau in order to assess the damage and remove the prop.
 The boat then continued to Singapore on one engine, while plans were set in motion to manufacture a new drive shaft and obtain another propeller.
 Once in Singapore, Earthrace was hoisted from the water in a sling and repairs were effected on the dockside in record time.

 On day 48 the crew were suffering from heat and high humidity and were all affected by heat rash.
 At this time they had also encountered monsoon weather and their speed was much reduced due to mountainous waves.
 The heavy seas continued all the way to Oman and beyond before entering the Red Sea.
 During this stretch the boat's transponder was damaged and the marine tracker stopped working.
 On day 56, en route to Port Suez, the lift pump malfunctioned, limiting their speed to 16 knots.
 This required three hours worth of maintenance to change it.

 On Friday, 27 June 2008, Earthrace set a new world record for powered circumnavigation of the globe, when it crossed the finish line at 14:24 CET at Sagunto, Spain.